-NHS Choices - Our health news predictions for 2015
+NHS website - Our health news predictions for 2015

 A few days ago we looked at The Guardian’s health news predictions for 2014 to see how accurate, or not, they turned out to be.
 Of course, it's easy to criticise the work of others (which is pretty much Behind the Headlines’ raison d'être).
 But we are brave enough to put our money where our mouth is; so here are our own health and medical news predictions for 2015.

 Multiple research teams are working independently on different strains of a potential vaccine, and initial results from human trials are encouraging.
 One vaccine being produced by GlaxoSmithKline seems to be effective.
 Further studies are now required to see if it is also safe.

 All being well, the vaccination of high-risk groups, such as healthcare workers, could begin in 2015.